moldyn/HP35/README.md

 ## Create States
 ### Features: Backbone Dihedral Angles and Minimal Contact Distances
 In the directory `HP35-DESRES` you can find

 1. `hp35.dihs`: backbone dihedral angels given [degrees]
 1. `hp35.dihs.shifted`: maximum-gap shifted backbone dihedral angels [rad]
 1. `hp35.crystaldists`: the atom distances of all contacts occurring in the crystal structure 2f4k [nm]
 1. `hp35.mindists`: all minimal distances occurring more frequently than 30% [nm]
-1. `hp35.mindists2`: improved distances definition with all atom pairwise distances occurring more frequently than 30% [nm] for more details take a look at the [README](HP35-DESRES/README.md).
+1. `hp35.mindists2`: improved distances definition with all atom pairwise distances occurring more frequently than 30% [nm]

+For more details take a look at the [README](HP35-DESRES/README.md).

 ### Principal Components
 In the directory `PCA` you can find the resulting principal component projections

 1. `hp35.dihs.res3-33.shifted.gaussian10f.proj.1-4`
 1. `hp35.mindists2.gaussian10f.proj.1-5`

 Furthermore you can find script to reproduce them.

 ### Microstate Trajectories